Skip to content

 1. The Engine is running and the gRPC server started successfully (look for “Engine gRPC server listening on :50051” in the output).

 2. The agent’s config has the correct engine host and port.
-Check /etc/banyan/banyan.yaml on the worker:
+Check /etc/banyan/banyan.yaml on the agent:

 agent: